What Works South Asia - 2022

 Evidence synthesis research and analysis summarize evidence to enable decision-makers to understand what works and to design and execute better policies to achieve social and economic development.
 Campbell South Asia is organizing a conference that will provide a platform for researchers, practitioners, and decision-makers to discuss various approaches, innovations, research gaps and priority areas in evidence synthesis for development.
 The conference is centred around the issues pertaining to low- and middle-income countries.
 The conference is tailored to strengthen the knowledge and application of evidence-based approaches to support development in South Asia.

-3ie will be participating in two sessions at this conference.
+3ie participated in two sessions at this conference.

 Session 1: Mapping the Evidence in the Agriculture Sector: What do we Know and Where Are the Gaps?